API Overview#

 Calibration data based quantization#

-We use the calibration data to measure statistics of activations and weights without actually simulating quantization during model’s forward pass, and without needing to perform a backward pass.
-Since the weights are constant and do not change, this amounts to using round to nearest (RTN) for quantizing them.
+We use the calibration data to measure the statistics of activations and weights without actually simulating quantization during the model’s forward pass, and without needing to perform a backward pass.
+Since the weights are constant and do not change, this amounts to using the round-to-nearest (RTN) approach to quantize them.

 import torch